Jumpst3r/breaking-bad-eval-infra/README.md

 docker build -t 'microsurf-eval:llvmXX' -f dockerfiles/llvm-XX.Dockerfile .
 ```

-We also provide a script to build all docker images and upload them to a dockerhub account in [docker_build.sh](docker_build.sh).
+We also provide a script to build all docker images and upload them to a Dockerhub account in [docker_build.sh](docker_build.sh).

-Note: Building new images with dockerfiles might be broken as the Ubuntu repositories no longer contain certain packages.
+Note: Building new images with Dockerfiles might be broken as the Ubuntu repositories no longer contain certain packages.

 ## Running in Docker